The Best Employee Advocacy Statistics

 - An employee advocacy program can drive 16% better win rates, 2x pipeline, and deliver 48% larger deals.
 (EveryoneSocial)

-Employee Advocacy Statistics for Human Resources
+Employee Advocacy Statistics for Employer Branding

 Generally, with employee advocacy and social selling, we think of the big impact on marketing and sales.
 And rightfully so if you look at those above stats.

 Yet, employee advocacy also positively affects other departments in your company, like human resources.
+It’s a great way to attract top talent and improve retention.

 - 79% of job applicants use social media in their job search.
 (Glassdoor)